Master Award in

 - Level 9 certificate of the African Continental Qualifications Framework (ACQF)

-Students can convert all credits and the full tuition fee when participating in the University Partners academic programs if they want to study for an academic degree.
+Learners can transfer all credits and 50% of their tuition fees when enrolling in UKeU and/or Partner University academic programs if they wish to pursue an academic degree.

 Credits transfer: